benshimonz/V1/README.md

 Each relationship has a label above the arrow/line that denotes the relationship's type.

 The relationship type between two entities must be valid according to the schema.
-As said before - for each relationship type, the schema defines a set of pairs of entity types for which the relationship type holds (e.g. owns(Person,Horse); owns(Person,Dragon) ).
+As said before - for each relationship type, the schema defines a set of pairs of entity types for which the relationship type holds (e.g. owns(Person, Horse); owns(Person, Dragon) ).

 For every blue rectangle, red rectangle, black arrow, and black line - the query processor will look in the property graph for assignments.
 Concrete entities are assigned to blue and red rectangles.
 Concrete relationships are assigned to black arrows and lines.
-An assigment to to pattern is a set of concrete entities and relationships that match the whole pattern.
+An assignment to the pattern is a set of concrete entities and relationships that match the whole pattern.
 A answer to a V1 query is the union of all assignments.

 Here are some basic patterns: